ICSpaceSoc/ControllerSquared/README.md

 - `failsafe`: An analogue custom-PCB which automatically shuts off all flow if a keep-alive signal from `onboard` dies.
 - `base`: A simple GUI for monitoring and controlling the engine remotely, along with various data analytic tools.

+During development, each of the components have their own directory, and are treated independently.
+When in doubt, such as when dealing with relative directories, treat each component as a separate project.

 ## Onboard

 TODO: Docs